airbnb/lottie/android.md

 `LottieAnimationView` extends `ImageView` so you can start by simply replacing your ImageViews with LottieAnimationViews even if you are still using drawables!

+# Global Configuration
+Lottie has some global configuration options.
+None are required by default but it can be used to:
+* Use your own network stack intead of Lottie's built in one when loading animations from the network.
+* Provide your own cache directories for animation fetched from the network instead of using Lottie's default one (`cacheDir/lottie_network_cache`).
+* Enable systrace makers for debugging.

 # Animation Listeners

 You can control the animation or add listeners: